browserstack/junit-appium-app-browserstack/README.md

 ## Notes
 * You can view your tests results on the [BrowserStack Automate dashboard](https://www.browserstack.com/automate)
 * To test on a different set of browsers, check out our [Platform Configurator](https://www.browserstack.com/automate/python#setting-os-and-browser)
-* For additional capabilities such as accept SSL certificattes,
 * You can export the environment variables for the Username and Access Key of your BrowserStack account.
   ```
   export BROWSERSTACK_USERNAME=<browserstack-username> &&